Schedule of events 2020

-In addition to competitive shooting our club also has frequent "Fun Shoots"which are open to all members and non members alike.
+In addition to competitive shooting our club also has frequent "Fun Shoots" which are open to all members and non members alike.
+Additional events will be added as scheduled.
+Be sure to check the Atlantic Shoot Schedule under News to see shoots at other clubs and if pre-registration is recommended for events.

 * Registered : $52 per 100(event)